Hemorrhagic colitis can be caused by toxins produced by Escherichia coli.

 Hemorrhagic colitis can occur in people of all ages but is most common among children and older people.
 There are many strains of Escherichia coli (E. coli) that cause hemorrhagic colitis.
-In North America, the most common strain is E. coli O157:H7.
-These bacteria naturally occur in the intestines of healthy cattle.
+In North America, the most common strain is E. coli O157:H7 E. coli O157:H7 infection Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive tract, urinary... read more .
+These bacteria naturally occur in the intestines of about 1% of healthy cattle.
 Outbreaks can be caused by eating undercooked ground beef or by drinking unpasteurized milk or juice.
 Consuming food or water contaminated with cow manure or raw ground beef can also spread the infection.
 The disease can be transmitted from person to person, particularly from children in diapers to other people.
-Inadequately chlorinated children's wading pools can be a source of infection.
+Inadequately chlorinated recreational water parks can be a source of infection.

 E. coli toxins damage the lining of the large intestine.
-If the bacteria enter the bloodstream, they can also affect other organs, such as the kidneys.
+If the toxins enter the bloodstream, they can also affect other organs, such as the kidneys.

 Severe abdominal cramps begin suddenly along with watery diarrhea, which may become bloody within 24 hours.
 The diarrhea usually lasts 1 to 8 days.
 Fever is usually absent or mild but occasionally can exceed 102° F (39° C).

-About 5% of people with hemorrhagic colitis develop a severe complication called hemolytic-uremic syndrome (see Thrombotic Thrombocytopenic Purpura and Hemolytic-Uremic Syndrome).
-Symptoms include anemia (characterized by fatigue, weakness, and pale skin color) caused by the destruction of red blood cells (hemolytic anemia), a low platelet count (thrombocytopenia—see Overview of Thrombocytopenia), and sudden kidney failure.
+About 5 to 10% of people with hemorrhagic colitis develop a severe complication called hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is a serious disorder that usually occurs in children and involves the formation of small blood clots throughout the body that block the flow of blood to vital... read more .
+Symptoms include a low red blood cell count (anemia, characterized by fatigue, weakness, and pale skin color) caused by the destruction of red blood cells (hemolytic anemia), a low platelet count (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
+Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ), and sudden kidney failure.
 Some people with hemolytic-uremic syndrome also develop complications of nerve or brain damage, such as seizures or strokes.
 Hemolytic-uremic syndrome typically develops in the second week of illness, sometimes preceded by an increasing fever.
 Hemolytic-uremic syndrome is more likely to occur in children under age 5 years and in people over age 60.
 Even without hemolytic-uremic syndrome and its complications, hemorrhagic colitis may cause death in older people.